davidsalim86/Weather-Vacation-Api/README.md

 ## Method

 - Generate a list of cities across the world with varying fistance from the equator randomly using numpy and citypy
-- Check the weather of the cities in the list using openWeatherMap API and save the data
+- Check the weather of the cities in the list using openWeatherMap API
 - Create scatter plots for the following:
     - Temperature (F) vs. Latitude
     - Humidity (%) vs. Latitude
     - Cloudiness (%) vs. Latitude
     - Wind Speed (mph) vs. Latitude
-- create linear regression for the following:
+- Create linear regression for the following:
     - Northern Hemisphere - Temperature (F) vs. Latitude
     - Southern Hemisphere - Temperature (F) vs. Latitude
     - Northern Hemisphere - Humidity (%) vs. Latitude